What types of vehicles can park on a residential property?

 All vehicles that are permitted to park in front of a house are confined to the legal driveway only.
 This means that vehicles may not park on the front lawn or any other landscaped area of a front yard.

 There are many instances where short term parking may be required in the driveway, in front of a house.
 When this is required for washing, servicing, loading or unloading, etc., short term parking in the front yard area on the driveway is permitted.

 Do I need a permit to install central air conditioning?

 A permit is not required to install central air conditioning for single residential units.
 The location of air-condition units must comply with Zoning By-law regulations.
-The unit can project a maximum of 1.2 metres (3’11”) in to a required front or side yard and be situate a minimum of 0.6 metres (1’11” from any lot line).
+The unit can project a maximum of 1.2 metres (3’11”) in to a required front or side yard.
 Air-conditioning is reviewed with the heating and ventilation on new multi-residential, commercial, industrial and institutional buildings.

 Can I have a clothesline?